neopinp/myCompiler/README.md

 ---

 ## **Project Description**
-This project is a **compiler written in TypeScript** for the CMPT 432 Compilers Course
+This project is a **compiler written in TypeScript** for the CMPT432 Course
 Goal: Design, implement, and test a compiler from scratch

 ---